Grandstream Phone Headset

 ► Time-Saving Benefits

-Whether you use a Hand Lifter or an EHS cable, both save you a tremendous amount of time by allowing you to answer calls remotely.
-A little delay in reaching your desk may convert your calls into an ongoing voicemail while playing phone tag with customers or coworkers.
+Whether you use a Hand Lifter or an EHS cable, both save you significant time by allowing you to answer calls remotely.
+A small delay in reaching your desk can mean missed calls going to voicemail while playing phone tag with customers and co-workers.

 How to Do Programming for Headsets Compatible with Grandstream Phones?

-The right programming is necessary to streamline the headset and call operations.
-Consider the following programming so that your headset works smoothly with your phone.
+The right programming is necessary to streamline headset and call operations for smooth performance

 Programming for Microphone Volume Setting